germainep/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+Relational Datebases describe the structure of the database.
+SQL is the language used to query the database.

 2. Why do tables need a `primary key`?

+The primary key give a unique identifier for the table.

 3. What is the name given to a table column that references the primary key on another table.

+The name given to the table column to reference the primary key for another table is the foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many to many relationship we need a table to link the two

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.